gildub/arrod/README.md

 Intro
 -----
-Ansible plays to deploy OpenStack Havana with Neutron(Quantum) on RHEL 6.4+ or Fedora 19+ For OpenStack Grizzly deployments, please checkout grizlly branch
+Ansible plays to deploy OpenStack Havana with Neutron on RHEL 6.4+ or Fedora 19+
+For OpenStack Grizzly deployments, please use grizlly branch

 Status
 ------